Queens of the Stone Age: Musical style

-Throughout its career, the band has been described as alternative rock, stoner rock, alternative metal, hard rock, and occasionally nu metal.
-Homme has described the band's self-titled debut album as driving music, angular and recorded dry, with the album featuring solid and repetitive riffs in its song structure.
+Throughout its career, the band has been described as alternative rock, stoner rock, alternative metal, and hard rock.
+Homme has called the band's self-titled debut album driving music, angular and recorded dry; its songs feature solid, repetitive riffs.
 Rolling Stone magazine also noted a "connection between American meat-and-potatoes macho rock of the early 1970s, like Blue Cheer and Grand Funk Railroad, and the precision-timing drones in German rock of the same period."
-The band's following album - Rated R - contained a wider variety of instruments, several recording guests and lead vocals shared by Homme, Oliveri and Lanegan.
-Homme has also commented that "Our first record announced our sound.
+The band's next album, Rated R, has a wider variety of instruments, several recording guests, and lead vocals shared by Homme, Oliveri and Lanegan.
+Homme has said, "Our first record announced our sound.
 This one added that we're different and weird."
-The band continued to experiment on their third album, Songs for the Deaf, which also featured a line-up including three lead vocalists, many guest appearances and wide range of instrumentation, including horn and string sections.
-Homme has described Lullabies to Paralyze as a "dark" album, which includes imagery inspired by The Brothers Grimm folk and fairy tales.
-In 2005, Homme explained, "Where the poetry seems to be is when you start in the dark and reach for the light—that's what makes it not depressing to me..."
-The album changed gears from the band's previous distinct "driving" sound, much due to the departure of longtime member Nick Oliveri.
-The band almost exclusively used semi hollow body guitars during the making of the record.
-With Era Vulgaris the band continued to develop their signature sound with more dance-oriented elements and electronic influences, while Homme has currently gone back to being the only lead vocalist in the band and uses more distinct vocal melodies.
+The band continued to experiment on its third album, Songs for the Deaf, which also featured a lineup of three lead vocalists, many guest appearances, and wide range of instrumentation, including horn and string sections.
+Homme has called Lullabies to Paralyze a "dark" album, which includes imagery inspired by The Brothers Grimm folk and fairy tales.
+In 2005, Homme said, "Where the poetry seems to be is when you start in the dark and reach for the light—that's what makes it not depressing to me".
+The album changed gears from the band's previous distinct "driving" sound, in large part due to Oliveri's departure.
+The band almost exclusively used semi-hollow body guitars on the record.
+With Era Vulgaris the band continued to develop its signature sound with more dance-oriented elements and electronic influences, while Homme became the only lead vocalist and used more distinct vocal melodies.

-Homme has on numerous occasions described their music as "rock versions of electronic music," stating that he takes inspiration from the repetitive nature of electronic trance music along with various forms of dance music, hip hop, trip hop and Krautrock.
-This heavy rock style mixed with the structure of electronic music has been dubbed by Homme as "robot rock" in an interview with KUNO-TV at the Roskilde Festival 2001.
+Homme has on numerous occasions described the band's music as "rock versions of electronic music", saying he takes inspiration from the repetitive nature of electronic trance music along with various forms of dance music, hip hop, trip hop and Krautrock.
+He called this heavy rock style mixed with the structure of electronic music "robot rock" in an interview with KUNO-TV at the 2001 Roskilde Festival.

 Homme has described aspects of his distinctive guitar playing style.
-He demonstrated the 'Josh Homme scale', which he claimed was the result of years playing and altering the blues scale.
-The scale has the intervals 1, b3, 3, b5, 5, 6, b7.
-His scale is the half whole scale with the second degree (b2) omitted.
-In the same interview, Homme referenced some of his earlier influences on his playing, citing both polka guitar styles and the techniques of Jimi Hendrix.
+He demonstrated the "Josh Homme scale", which he said was the result of years playing and altering the blues scale.
+The scale has the intervals 1, ♭3, 3, ♭5, 5, 6, ♭7.
+His scale is the half whole scale with the second degree (♭2) omitted.
+In the same interview, Homme referenced some earlier influences on his playing, citing both polka guitar styles and the techniques of Jimi Hendrix.